Tom-Necke/Tom-Necke/README.md

 - 👋 Hi, I’m Tom
+- 👀 I’m interested in gaming | reading | Nature
 - 🌱 I’m currently learning WebDev @ DCI
+- 💞️ I'm not sure yet who I would like to work with, but what is important to me at this point is sustainability and an overall ecological view.
+- 📫 How to reach me: tomnecke.oac@gmail.com
 ---
 ## Languages and Tools:
 <p align="left">